iCounterBOX/movie-2-cartoon/README.md

 As there are various methods for this, the software is designed so that other (filter) methods can also be easily tested.

-At the moment, adaptive threshould is mainly being tested here:
+At the moment, adaptive threshold is mainly being tested here:

 ![](Aspose.Words.9c0970f0-9366-40d9-b9bb-2d5ddc20c994.002.png)